ourai/holysheet/README.md

-# Holysheet - Extensible JavaScript spreadsheet
+# Holysheet

+An extensible JavaScript spreadsheet.